Zheng-Meng/Parameter-Tracking-with-Machine-Learning/README.md

 We offter the codes for four systems: a three-species chaotic food-chain system, the chaotic Rössler oscillator, the Mackey-Glass delay differential equation system, and the 40-dimensional Lorenz-96 system.
 You may change 'system' to others to track parameters of different systems, e.g., 'system = mg'.

-You may change other commands, for example, set 'bi_paarams' as 2 when 'system' is foodchain to track the variations of the parameter, $y_c$; or set 'test_curve = linear' to track sawtooth waveform.
+You may change other commands, for example, set 'bi_paarams' as 2 when 'system' is foodchain to track the variations of the parameter, $y_c$ ; or set 'test_curve = linear' to track sawtooth waveform.